ewr/bodega/README.md

 # What?

-Minimart is intended to be a light proxy in front of Chef Server, offering a Berkshelf `/universe` endpoint and proxied cookbook downloads.
+Bodega is intended to be a light proxy in front of Chef Server, offering a Berkshelf `/universe` endpoint and proxied cookbook downloads.

 # Why?

-If you just want to be able to resolve your internal cookbooks without providing Chef Server credentials to everyone, but standing up a full Supermarket instance is more than you need, Minimart may be for you.
+If you just want to be able to resolve your internal cookbooks without providing Chef Server credentials to everyone, but standing up a full Supermarket instance is more than you need, Bodega may be for you.

 # How

-`go get github.com/ewr/minimart`
+`go get github.com/ewr/chef-bodega`

-`minimart --help`
+`chef-bodega --help`

 Command flags: